fluent-plugins-nursery/fluent-plugin-latency/README.md

 Fluentd plugin to measure latency until receiving the messages.

+## What is this for?

+This plugin is to investigate the network latency, in addition, the blocking situation of input plugins.

+In the Fluentd mechanism, input plugins usually blocks and will not receive a new data until the previous data processing finishes.

+By seeing the latency, you can easily find how long the blocking situation is occuring.

-## How It Works
+## How this works

-Fluentd messages include the time attribute which expresses the time when the message is created, or the time when written in application logs.
+Fluentd messages include the time attribute which expresses the time of when the message is created, or when it is written in application logs.

 This plugin takes the difference between the current time and the time attribute to obtain the latency.

-## What Is It For?

-This plugin is working very nice to investigate the network latency, in addition, the blocking situation of input plugins.

-In the Fluentd mechanism, input plugins usually blocks and will not receive a new data until the previous data processing finishes.

-By seeing the latency, you can easily find how long the blocking situation occur.

 ## Installation